50 things to do in Breck this Summer

 - Try out geocaching

 Like scavenger hunts?
 Like hiking?
 Geocaching is the perfect combination of both.
 Rent a GPS or download the Geocaching app to find hiding spots and use latitude/longitude and compass to find where they’re at.
-The Town of Breck is even offering a Geocaching Day on July 18 to try it out.
+Our friends at the Breckenridge Tourism office have outlined it nicely with their blog here.

 - Go to Camp